paol-imi/ts-void/README.md

 }
 ```

-You may be wondering what to do if also the user use this library and provide `Void` as a value.
+You may be wondering what to do if also the user uses this library and provides `Void` as a value.
 Well, for these cases you can use [`ts-void-2`](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley)!

-Jokes apart, the whole point is to make this type `private` and never expose it to the user, otherwise its just a new nullish value, and Javascript have enough of those!
+Jokes apart, the whole point is to make this type `private` and never expose it to the user, otherwise it's just a new nullish value, and Javascript has enough of those!

 The way to ensure this is to bundle `ts-void` inside your library, and not use it as a dependency.
 Even if the user use ts-void, your private `Void` type will be unique!